GAMMA-UMD/GWA/tools/README.md

 `python assign_mats.py --obj_path ./outputs --mat_folder ../../pffdtd/data/materials/ --mat_json ../files/acoustic_absorptions.json`

 The above command will create materials in `.h5` format under path specified by `--mat_folder`, which is used by the wave acoustic simulator; whereas `house.mtl` files will be created under each scene folder found in `--obj_path` corresponding to the `house.obj` file, which is used by the geometric acoustic simulator.
 In addition, a `mat_files_dict.json` is also created in each scene folder to specify the name mapping between materials and its local file name.

+## Hybrid Combination of Impulse Responses
+The `combiner.py` file contains key functions for combining the results from the wave and the geometric simulators.
+The `hybrid_combine()` function takes the paths of two impulse responses saved in `.wav` format and the crossover frequency as inputs and return the combined hybrid impulse response.
+Prior to this step, you need to find the correspondence between your result paths for both simulators.